AustinCodingAcademy/JS411-8week-ebook/ebook-folder/docs/module-3/authorizationWithFirebase.md

 ```
 #### Call the Cloud Function

-Now We need to call the `addAdminRole` **Cloud function** on the front end when a user signs in so that they can be assigned a role.
-To do that we will add a `createRole` function to the file our user signs up and calls the `register` function.
+Now We need to call the `addAdminRole` **Cloud function** on the front end.
+When a user signs in they can be assigned a role.
+To do that we will add a `createRole` function in the file where our user signs up and invokes the `register` function.

-  >Note: userCredential?.user is called [object chaining](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/) enables you to read the value of a property located on an object without having to check that the property exists first.
+  >Note: Below userCredential?.user is using [object chaining](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/) it enables you to read the value of a property located on an object without having to check if the property exists first.
 It will return `undefined` instead of crashing/throwing an error.

 ```javascript
 // App.js